Interactive Question Answering Systems: Literature Review: Question Answering Approaches

 \begin{definition} [QA State] Let $q$ be the user question, $C$ a \textit{context} supporting $q$, $a$ the system answer and $I$ the following \textit{interactive session} enabled to the user.
 The \textit{QA state} is the tuple that collects all the information of a QA interaction:

 \end{definition}

-In other words, the \textit{QA state} host all the data that are exchanged through a user-system interaction.
+In other words, the \textit{QA state} hosts all the data that are exchanged through a user-system interaction.
 Thus, it is totally outlined at the end of each interaction.

 The QA state context $C$ determines the \textit{statefulness} property of an IQAS.
 In fact, \textit{stateless} IQASs host supporting information in their \textit{QA state context} $C$ that does not belong to other \textit{QA states}.
 This can also lead to loops in the exploratory task.
-On the other hand, in case the system had memory of previous QA states through the \textit{context}, it could avoid to propose questions whose answer has been already visited in the past by the user.
+On the other hand, in case the system had memory of previous QA states through the \textit{context}, it could avoid proposing questions whose answers have already been visited in the past by the user.
 Analogously, an $IQA^d$ can only consider the original question $q$ and the answer given by the user to $q'$.
 In general, $IQA^d$ and $IQA^e$ are \textit{stateless} and do not take into account the \textbf{history} referring to previous interactions between the user and the system.

 In case the IQA model had access to the search history of the user, it could grant new rounds of interaction helpful, e.g., in handling some linguistic issues like the \textit{Coreference Resolution} problem.
 The \textit{coreference resolution} is the task of finding all expressions that refer to the same entity in a text~\cite{clark2016improving}, which frequently appears by exchanging follow-up questions with the system.
-For example, assuming that the first user query is \textit{"Who wrote the Lord of Rings?"}, a follow-up question could be \textit{"When \textbf{he} wrote \textbf{it}?"}, where \textit{"he"} refers to the answer \textit{"J.R.R.
+For example, assuming that the first user query is \textit{"Who wrote the Lord of \updated{the} Rings?"}, a follow-up question could be \textit{"When \updated{did} \textbf{he} \updated{write} \textbf{it}?"}, where \textit{"he"} refers to the answer \textit{"J.R.R.
 Tolkien"} and \textit{"it"} to the entity \textit{"Lord of the Rings"}.
 In these situations, the system must know what the user asked in the past and the given answers to solve this issue, thus moving from a \textit{stateless} configuration to a \textit{stateful} one.
-The \textit{stateful} configuration of an IQAS is also known in the literature as \textit{conversational} QA system due to its ability to treat conversations having dialogues with the user.
+The \textit{stateful} configuration of an IQAS is also known in the literature as \textit{conversational} QA system due to its ability to treat conversations as having dialogues with the user.